raspberrypilearning/catch-the-bus/en/step_6.md

 --- /task ---

 --- task ---
 Make changes until you get the animation to work the way you want it to.
-Will Scratch cat make it to the bus on time or not?
-It's your choice.

 --- /task ---